DOI-USGS/snakemake-tutorial-scratch/issue_drafts/issue_0.md

 2. Activate the environment: `conda activate snakemake-tutorial`

-3. Install mamba, a fast and robust replacement for the conda package manager that is better able to handle the installation of snakemake: `conda install -c conda-forge mamba`
+3. Install Mamba, a fast and robust replacement for the Conda package manager that is better able to handle the installation of Snakemake: `conda install -c conda-forge mamba`

 4. Install snakemake (please [read the docs](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) for more details on installation).
 If you are working in a Mac or Linux OS, you can install the full version of snakemake: `mamba install -c conda-forge -c bioconda snakemake`.
 If you are working in Windows, some of the dependencies in the full version of snakemake will not work for you.
 You can install the minimal version of snakemake:`mamba install -c conda-forge bioconda::snakemake-minimal`